curl/everything-curl/usingcurl-uploads.md

     curl -T uploadthis ftp://example.com/this/directory/

-So if you prefer to select a different file name on the remote side than what you've used locally, you specify it in the URL:
+So if you prefer to select a different file name on the remote side than what you have used locally, you specify it in the URL:

     curl -T uploadthis ftp://example.com/this/directory/remotename